OHIO EXCLUSIVE: This is for teens (15 years and 5 months - 17 years old) in Ohio that are getting their driver's license.

 Note: You must have the TIPIC for 6 months before you can take your Road Test and apply for a Probationary Driver's License.

 After you get your Temps, make sure you practice the things that you will be tested on during the Road Test.
 You need to have your Temps for at least 6 months and meet the teen driving practice requirements before you can take the Road Test.

 Complete the 24 hour Teen Driver's Ed Course (if you haven't already finished it)

 Spend 8 hours with a professional driving instructor from a local driving school

-You will need your Enrollment Certificate from the course and your Temps before you can start behind-the-wheel driving at a school.
+You will need your Completion Certificate from the course and your Temps before you can start behind-the-wheel driving at a school.

-When you're finished with the online course and complete 8 hours with the instructor, you will need to provide the Certificate of Completion to the driving school so that they can give you a certificate that shows that you completed the Ohio training requirements.
+When you're finished with the online course and complete 8 hours with the instructor, the driving school can give you a certificate that shows that you completed the Ohio training requirements.

 Complete 50 hours of driving practice with your parent or guardian, 10 of the hours must be done at night.

 To show proof of 50 hours with a parent or guardian, you will need to provide the BMV with a Fifty Hour Affidavit.